-Epilepsy is a neurological disorder characterized by recurrent seizures, and while many individuals with epilepsy can manage their condition with medication, some may require surgical intervention to control seizures effectively.
+Epilepsy is a neurological disorder characterised by recurrent seizures, and while many individuals with epilepsy can manage their condition with medication, some may require surgical intervention to control seizures effectively.
 Several surgical options are available for epilepsy treatment, each tailored to the specific needs and circumstances of the individual.
 In this blog, we will delve into the different surgeries commonly used for epilepsy and their potential benefits.

 Surgical Approaches for Epilepsy